NINJABuoy42/cmdWiFi-TeleBot/README.md

 # cmdWiFi-TeleBot
-Batch sciript to obtained Wifi Password from any Windows Pc and send a wifi-creds.txt file to a designated telegram chat
+Batch script to obtained Wifi Password from any Windows Pc and send a wifi-creds.txt file to a designated telegram chat